Skip to content

 Swim Lessons: Level 4

-Please note the following schedule change: weekday/after school lessons will take place on Tuesdays & Wednesdays Stroke Improvement Course Content: Develops confidence and improves skills.
-Skills covered include: headfirst entries from side in compact and stride positions, swim under water, feet first surface dive, front and back crawl, elementary backstroke, breaststroke, sidestroke and butterfly, flutter and dolphin kicks on back and age-appropriate water safety topics.
+Stroke Improvement Comfortable in deep water, swims at least 15 yards coordinated: front crawl, back crawl and knows breaststroke and dolphin kick.
+Course Content: Develops confidence and improves on Level 3 skills.
+Skills include: headfirst entries from side in compact and stride positions, swim under water, feet first surface dive, front and back crawl, elementary backstroke, breaststroke, sidestroke and butterfly, flutter and dolphin kicks on back and age-appropriate water safety topics.
 Exit Skills: Perform a feet first entry into deep water, swim front crawl for 25 yards, change direction and position as necessary and swim elementary backstroke for 25 yards.
 Swim breaststroke for 15 yards, change direction and position as necessary and swim back crawl for 15 yards.
-Sign up for Level 4 if: • Comfortable in deep water • Swims at least 15 yards coordinated: front crawl, back crawl and knows dolphin kick and breaststroke kick.
 Curriculum and levels are based on the Red Cross' Learn-to-Swim Program.
 For questions about what level your child should register for, refer to our descriptions.
+If you are a new family to Orono Community Education’s swimming lessons, we encourage you to schedule a swimming pre-assessment to determine the best level for your swimmer.
+Pre-assessments take place at the Orono pool.
+Instructors will guide your swimmer through a set of skills in a 15-minute period.
+Pre-assessments will take place in early December 2024.
+Contact Tara St. Martin to schedule a pre-assessment at tara.st.martin@orono.k12.mn.us.
+Note: Attending a pre-assessment does not guarantee a spot in lessons.
+Spots fill quickly.